Work Integrated Learning

 - Education and Training Reform Act 2006

-- National Code 2007 Amended Guidelines for Registered Training Organisations and Employers for Registered Training Organisations and Employers in relation to students of technical and further education undertaking Practical Placement (the amended Practical Placements Guidelines (VET & VCAL Programs)) as at 10 April 2017
+- Guidelines issued by the Department of Education and Training Victoria for Registered Training Organisations and Employers in relation to Post-Secondary Students undertaking Practical Placements (Updated Practical Placements Guidelines (VET & VCAL Programs)) as at 10 April 2017

 - Victorian Qualifications Authority Act 2000